miyu1/simple_native_logger/README.md

 -|-|-|-
 | Support |all| 11.0+ | 14.0+ |

-On Android, you can see logs using adb command.
+On Android, you can see the logs using adb command.

 ```
 $ adb shell 'logcat -v time --pid=$(pidof -s io.github.miyu1.native_logger_example)'